User Guide

 • If the Information box overlay setting is turned off in Settings, the copy button will not be available.

-The fullscreen 3D interactive globe shows the current position of the ISS, TSS, and Hubble.
-It plots their orbital tracks and groundtrack footprints (viewing range circle).
-The ISS track and footprint are shown in red, in gold for the TSS, and in blue for the Hubble.
+The full-screen 3D interactive globe shows the current position of the ISS, Tiangong, and Hubble.
+It plots its orbital tracks and ground track footprints (viewing range circle).
+The ISS track and footprint are red, gold for the Tiangong, and blue for the Hubble.

-The globe is a photorealistic model of the Earth complete with accurate Sun subsolar position, specular reflections on the water, seasonal tilt, mountain shadows, and other details.
+The globe is a photorealistic model of the Earth, complete with accurate subsolar position, specular reflections on the water, seasonal tilt, mountain shadows, and other details.

 Using Gestures